SDSU-VR-Club/Galaxy-Gazer/README.md

 Add a Menu User Interface that can be used to quit the game.
 Change scenes.
 Restart the current scene.
 Turn Sound on/off.

-change text from "You Scored X" to "You missed X times"

 Move cass further away from the player

 Make Big Dipper more consistently have the same order of stars